 If the average annual after-tax ROIC over the three year performance period is less than or equal to 6% (the "Entry Level"), 100% of the performance awards will be forfeited.
 If the performance measure is equal to 9.5% (the "Target Level"), 100% of the performance awards will vest.
 If the performance measure falls between the Entry Level and the Target Level, 0-100% of the performance awards will vest proportionately to the distance such performance measure falls between the two levels.
-If the performance measure falls between the Target Level and the Over-Achieve Level, 100-200% of the performance awards will vest proportionately to the distance such performance measure falls between the two levels.
+If the performance measure falls between the Target Level and the Over-Achieve Level, 100-200% of the performance awards will vest proportionately to the distance such performance awards will vest proportionately to the distance such performance awards will vest proportionately to the distance such performance measure falls between the two levels.
 Upon certain events, such as a change in control or specified employment termination scenarios, the vesting of the performance awards may be accelerated.